-Diana was born in Paris, France into a privileged family on September 29, 1903.
-She was the eldest daughter of American socialite mother, Emily Key Hoffman (1876-1928) and British stockbroker father, Frederick Young Dalziel (1868-1960).
+Diana was born in Paris, France, into a privileged family on September 29, 1903.
+She was the eldest daughter of an American socialite mother, Emily Key Hoffman (1876-1928), and a British stockbroker father, Frederick Young Dalziel (1868-1960).
 In 1914, her parents relocated to New York.

-Fast forward to1922, she was featured twice in Vogue as a well-dressed socialite, and the next year, was presented to society as a debutante.
-Her cotillion ball was perfect timing, while vacationing in Saratoga, Diana met Thomas (Reed) Vreeland (1899-1966), who recently graduated from Yale.
+Fast-forward to 1922.
+She was featured twice in Vogue as a well-dressed socialite, and the following year, she was presented to society as a debutante.
+Her cotillion ball was perfect timing.
+While vacationing in Saratoga, Diana met Thomas (Reed) Vreeland (1899-1966), who had recently graduated from Yale.

 Diana Vreeland age 13 (right), with her father, Frederick Dalziel, and sister, Alexandra.
 Photo credit: Kate Finnigan via Amanda MacKenzie.